 Social media is part of our daily lives

 Social media has become an intricate part of our daily lives.
-To.
-The.
-Detail.
-Not only do we brush our teeth in the morning — we update our Facebook page to tell people we’re brushing our teeth.
 Our incessant need to share everything (with everyone) has overtaken us.

-And the need to share now includes what brands and products we’re happy (and not so happy) with.
-Now, when we update our tooth brushing schedule, we tell our friends what brand we use (Props, Colgate Optic White!)
-So it’s more important than ever that your small business starts eavesdropping on conversations, because those convos are happening around your business every day!
+This need to share includes sharing what brands and products we like and don’t like.
+When we are happy with our teeth, we tell our friends what brand we use (props, Colgate Optic White.)
+So it’s more important than ever that your small business is eavesdropping on those conversations, because they are happening around your brand every day.

-So you decide, “Hey!
-Let’s get in on the action!” and set up Twitter and Facebook pages, only to find your streams a fan wasteland.
-No comments, likes, or retweets on your awesome content.
-No blog post shares.
+So you decide to get in on this action and set up Twitter and Facebook pages, only to find your timelines and streams a content wasteland.
+No comments, likes, or retweets.
+No shares on awesome blog posts.
 Zip, zero, NADA.

 What gives?
 Did you launch your Facebook page wrong?
 Do your blog posts stink?
 Probably not.
 But your social media strategy probably needs work.
 Like all marketing initiatives, you can’t go in blazing.
 You need to consider what your business is trying to accomplish from your social media investment, and that starts with identifying three crucial strategy components:

 - Your products, and how they solve problems

 This seems like a no-brainer, but it’s often overlooked.
 All too often, small business owners jump into #socialmedia willy-nilly!
 But, you can’t meet product inventory if you don’t plan purchase frequency for material goods to make your products, can you?
 The same is true for developing your #socialmediastrategy.
 Think long-term, NOT “My competitors have a Facebook page – I should too,” or “Facebook Ads are cheaper there.”
 Don’t get me wrong – those are legit reasons to utilize social media, but think deeper.